beng262/beng262.github.io/README.md

 # Bengisu Sarac

-## Computer Engineering Student | AI & Design Enthusiast
+## Junior Computer Engineer | Arts & Design Enthusiast

-4th-year student blending technical expertise with creative design.
+Blending technical expertise with creative design.
 Passionate about innovation at the intersection of art and technology.

 ## Contact & Links